Nationals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Akil Baddoo and the Detroit Tigers hit the field on Saturday at Nationals Park against Patrick Corbin, who gets the start for the Washington Nationals.
-First pitch will be at 4:05 PM ET for the second game of a three-game series.
+The Detroit Tigers and Riley Greene take the field in the final game of a three-game series against Lane Thomas and the Washington Nationals, on Sunday at Nationals Park.

-The Nationals are listed as -115 moneyline favorites in this matchup with the Tigers (-105).
-The total is 9.5 runs for the matchup (with +100 odds to go over and -120 odds to go under).
+The Nationals are the favorite in this one, at -135, while the underdog Tigers have +110 odds to play spoiler.
+The total is 8.5 runs for this game (with -115 odds to go over and -105 odds to go under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.